sara-nl/griddocs/source/Pages/General/grid_services.rst

 About
 =====

 To deploy your production runs smoothly on the Grid, our services can be of great value.
-Our standard services are indispensable for using the Grid, while additional services are available as an option.
-For additional services a separate offer can be made.
+Our standard Grid services like the Workload Management System, Compute Elements, Storage Elements, a Logical File Catalog, Virtual Organisation Management Services, and User Interface machines are indispensable for generic use of the Grid infrastructure.
+Apart from those we have additional services available as an option, that may be beneficial for your type of application.

-Standard services:
+Our Grid services:

-* ``High-throughput`` processing nodes for jobs execution
+* ``High-throughput`` processing nodes for job execution
 * Access to scalable :ref:`grid-storage` facilities, disk and tape
 * Standard Grid Services like User Interfaces, Brokers, and Virtual Organisation management services
 * ``Token Pool`` Services (:ref:`topos-overview` and :ref:`picas-overview`) for production run logistics, job collection management, monitoring and control